lienzhuzhu/blog/content/posts/lit-review/homespy.md

 1. Translating captured sequences of IR codes into meaningful natural language
 2. Demonstrating that rudimentary equipment is all that's needed

-I will demonstrate the second contribution using an Arduino Uno and an IR commercial-off-the-shelf (COTS) receiver module almost identical to what was used by the authors in a future article.
+I hope to demonstrate the second contribution using an Arduino Uno and an IR commercial-off-the-shelf (COTS) receiver module almost identical to what was used by the authors in a future article.

 The methods used to accomplish the first contribution are interesting.
 HomeSpy is composed of 3 components.

 1. IR Sniffer made using a Raspberry Pi 3 and a COTS IR receiver module
+    - This device represents a compromised IoT device that can sniff the IR signal from the remote and pass it along to a remote server for decoding and semantics extraction.
     - At the link layer, the authors implemented a novel information recovery algorithm that learns the amount of time between key presses \(around 200ms\) and even parses through the more rapid REPEAT signals many vendors implement to ensure signal transmission (for instance, holding a key will result in redundant data being sent to the receiver every 25 to 40 ms).
 These sequences are sent to the IR Command Decoder.
+    - The authors assume the remote only has a D-pad and an "OK" button.
+If the remote had alpha-numeric characters, the decoding would be trivial.
 2. IR Command Decoder receives the sequences from the hardware and decodes the keys into buttons.
     - First the authors assembled a database mapping data sequences to buttons from online vendor data sheets.
     - Then each sequence is queried against the database.